 Thesis: The communication services sector appears to be in a mid-to-late secular growth cycle, primarily supported by a robust digital advertising market and stabilizing margins across its core constituents.
 Recent first-quarter 2026 filings from Meta and Alphabet, which together represent nearly half of the sector's weight, indicate that advertising spend remains a primary driver of top-line growth.
 While the streaming subsector faces tactical margin pressure from high content amortization and termination fees, as seen in recent Warner Bros.
 Discovery results, the broader industry benefits from healthy subscriber trends at Netflix and disciplined pricing in the wireless segment.
 Regulatory risks regarding antitrust remedies for Google's search and ad-tech businesses remain a persistent tail risk to valuation multiples, but current earnings growth in the mid-teens suggests fundamental resilience.
 The sector's health is consistent with a constructive outlook as artificial intelligence infrastructure begins to yield productivity gains for the dominant advertising platforms.

-SPY weight and Vega tilt
+SPY weight, tilt, and Vega weights

 Conviction history